-If your site is one of several remote sites using SB67070 SIP Gateways, depending on your dial plan and other configuration, you may want to ensure that extension numbers do not overlap with extension numbers used at the remote sites.
+If your site is one of several Remote Sites using SB67070 SIP Gateways, depending on your dial plan and other configuration, you may want to ensure that extension numbers do not overlap with the Remote Sites.
 You can prevent overlap either by choosing a unique first digit (Default Phone Extension Prefix) or by restricting your extension numbers to a range.
-For example, your local site uses 200 to 249, while a remote site uses 250 to 299.
+For example, your site uses 200 to 249, while another site uses 250 to 299.